anri-asaturov/tws-api-nodejs-ported/README.md

 # tws-api-nodejs-ported

 NodeJS Interactive Brokers Trader Workstation API Client.
-Ported manually from official c# library.
+Ported to TypeScript manually from official c# library.

 c# sources are intentionally kept in the same folder with ported files to simplify review, updates, diff and porting.